aws/aws-lambda-dotnet/Libraries/src/Amazon.Lambda.Annotations/README.md

     * Configures the Lambda function to be called from an API Gateway REST API.
 The HTTP method and resource path are required to be set on the attribute.
 * HttpApi
     * Configures the Lambda function to be called from an API Gateway HTTP API.
 The HTTP method, HTTP API payload version and resource path are required to be set on the attribute.
+* SqsMessage
+    * Configures the Lambda function to be an event handler for a Sqs message.
+Optionally, allows the creation of an AWS::SQS::Queue in the template

 ### Parameter Attributes